 In this statement the signatories confirm their intention to seek the rationalisation and phase out of inefficient fossil fuel subsidies that encourage wasteful consumption and shared an update on progress since December 2017.

-IISD - Can the WTO Tackle Fossil Fuel Subsidies Effectively?
-Yes, but something needs to change Authors: Harro van Asselt and Tristan Irschlinger
+• IISD - Exploring the Trade Impacts of Fossil Fuel Subsidies Authors: Tom Moerenhout and Tristan Irschlinger

 [Proposed] Fossil Fuel Subsidies Reform Ministerial Statement (MC12)